oma3dao/spatial-store-rfp/spatial-store-rfp.md

       h.
 The Infrastructure SHALL store location registrations on the blockchain.
       i.
 The Infrastructure SHOULD support the most common spatial addressing industry standards.
       j.
 The Infrastructure SHOULD have the ability to support all blockchains.
       k.
+The Infrastructure SHOULD allow Developers to register Applications on different blockchains.
+      l.
 The Infrastructure ID system SHOULD support the DID standard.
   2. Scalability:
       a.
 The Store SHOULD support thousands of Applications.
       b.
 The Infrastructure SHOULD support millions of locations and IDs.